jonaslind/devenv/README.md

 - Git (`sudo apt install git`)
 - Podman (`sudo apt install podman`)

-This has only been tested on an Ubuntu Jammy host.
+This has only been tested on an Ubuntu Noble host.

 ## Getting started